Percent Change Estimation in Large Scale Online Experiments: Methodology

+When using a Bayesian model, one must specify a prior for the unknown parameters.
+I consider the following improper priors

+Priors \eqref{eq:pri} are also called matching priors because the resulting CIs for $\mu_c$ and $\mu_t$ \emph{match} the frequentist confidence intervals for $\mu_c$ and $\mu_t$, respectively, for all significance levels $\alpha \in (0, 1)$.
+In addition, these priors do not require any prior elicitation from the experimenter, and the resulting posterior distribution is invariant under affine transformations of the data.
+These properties are very convenient when an estimation method is integrated in an automated experiment framework that is used by many experimenters and on a large number of experiments and metrics such as we have at Google.
+An alternative, not explored in this work, is to use the class of objective priors proposed by \cite{ghosh2003objective} for the estimation of the ratio of regression parameters.
+If the experimenter instead has prior knowledge on the parameters of the model, the objective prior \eqref{eq:pri} can be easily replaced with an informative prior.

 The posterior distribution of $(\mu_t, \mu_c)$ can be easily computed using a Gibbs sampler.
-However, a Gibbs sampler can be computationally inefficient, particularly when one is interested in computing the posterior for a large number of metrics and experiments.
-To overcome this limitation, I developed a fast and deterministic algorithm which discretely approximates the posterior of $\mu_t, \mu_c$ on a grid.
-A comparison of the proposed algorithm to a Gibbs sampler is provided in the Appendix.
+However, a Gibbs sampler can be computationally inefficient, particularly when one is interested in computing the posterior for a large number of metrics and experiments, as is the case in practice.
+A common approach used to overcome the computational limitation of the Gibbs sampler is variational inference.
+However, variational inference tends to underestimate variance, and in the context of online experimentation it is important to have an accurate estimate of the false positive rate, which will depend on an accurate estimate of the variance.
+To overcome the limitations of both the Gibbs Sampler and variational inference, I developed a fast and deterministic algorithm which discretely approximates the posterior of $\mu_t, \mu_c$ on a grid.
+The algorithm is described in Section~\ref{sub:alg}, and a comparison of the proposed algorithm to a Gibbs sampler is provided in Section~\ref{sec:gibbs}.